xbeat/Machine-Learning/README.md

 Introduction to Pix2TeX

 Pix2TeX is a powerful Python library that converts images containing mathematical equations into LaTeX code.
 This tool bridges the gap between handwritten or printed equations and their digital representation, making it easier for researchers, students, and professionals to digitize mathematical content.

+## Lists and List Functions in Python

+Creating Lists in Python

+Lists serve as fundamental data structures in Python, offering a mutable and ordered sequence of elements.
+They can store heterogeneous data types, making them versatile for various programming applications.
+Understanding list creation and basic operations forms the foundation for advanced data manipulation.

 ## Boosting Machine Learning Efficiency with Vectorization